 What Other Foods Should I Feed My Hedgehog?

 Besides protein-rich pellet food, it is also important to feed your hedgehog insects and some fresh fruits and vegetables to make sure it has a well-rounded diet.

 A Note About Insects

-Insects are considered an important part of a hedgehog’s diet because chitin, the hard exoskeleton found on many insects, is an excellent source of protein for them.
+Insects are considered an important part of a hedgehog’s diet because chitin, the hard exoskeleton found on many insects, is an excellent protein source.
 Your hedgehog will need to be fed store-bought bugs as part of a regular diet.
 Do not feed your pet wild bugs as they may contain toxins, such as fertilizers.
 You can dust the bugs with a nutritional powder to help gut load the insects to provide your hedgehog with the best nutrition.

 - Related read: Can Hedgehogs Eat Celery?
 What You Need To Know!

 Hedgehogs can be fed cat food if there are no other options available, but many veterinarians are now recommending that owners feed their hedgehogs commercially available pellets that meet the exact nutritional needs of hogs.
-Pellets should be supplemented with live or freeze-dried insects, as well as some vegetables and fruits to give your hedgehog a well-rounded diet.
-If you’re still not sure about the best foods to feed your hedgehog, reach out to your veterinarian to help you create a diet that works for both you and your hog.
+Pellets should be supplemented with live or freeze-dried insects, as well as some vegetables and fruits, to give your hedgehog a well-rounded diet.
+If you’re still unsure about the best foods to feed your hedgehog, reach out to your veterinarian to help you create a diet that works for you and your hog.